publicmap/amche-goa/config/README.md

 ## Creating a Custom Configuration

 You can create a custom configuration by copying an existing one and modifying it to suit your needs.
-The simplest way is to start with a basic configuration like `config/1906-atlas-of-india.json`.
+Start with making a copy of `config/index.json`.

 ### Configuration Structure